A desk is a piece of furniture with a sloping or horizontal top designed

 Computer Furniture Suppliers

-computer furniture is designed to help students work comfortably and
+- Smith System computer furniture is designed to help students work comfortably and successfully with computers.

 Computer Furniture Information Resources